 Chicago Search and Seizure Attorney

 Chicago police conduct unreasonable search and seizures every day.
 An experienced Chicago search and seizure attorney can get that evidence tossed out of court, resulting in a dismissal or acquittal.
-David L. Friedberg has almost 20 years’ experiencing handling cases involving unreasonable search and seizures by Chicago police officers, and can help get the evidence uncovered during a Chicago stop and frisk ruled inadmissible.
+David L. Freidberg has almost 20 years’ experiencing handling cases involving unreasonable search and seizures by Chicago police officers, and can help get the evidence uncovered during a Chicago stop and frisk ruled inadmissible.
 With offices in Chicago, Skokie and DuPage County, someone is ready to assist you 24/7.
 Contact our office today at 312-560-7100 to schedule your free initial consultation.